ScorpiosCrux/Decentralized-Twitter/README.md

 - Removed `Main.java` and renamed `Iteration3Solution.java` to contain the short piece of code.
 - Added System updates with print statements
+- `ProcessHandler.java` added pauses to let the user know what has happened.
 - `Main.java` renamed and separated methods to do only what they're named to do.
 - `NetworkHandler.java` now contains proper comments and proper error handling.